 Word got out, and people started hiring the threesome for weddings, festivals, galas, parties, corporate events, resorts, etc. They have also won music competitions and headline their own concerts.
 They will always remember and attribute their start to Cedar City when a local farm would hire them for organic farm-to-fork dinner events and farmer's markets.
 In 2015 they found an adventurous music scene in northern Utah in a town called Provo, where they currently reside.
 The Birdwatchers’ original tunes stray from the typical love song trend, and broach more authentic topics like the town where they met, childhood nostalgia, beautiful locations filled with memories, and even something as simple as a relationship with a pet cat.
 In 2020 they were flown out to LA to be taped auditioning for the celebrity judges.
 They received all 4 yeses, and though their audition didn't end up being shown and they did not get to compete, they had a worthwhile experience.
-They have performed and taught uke workshops all over Utah and other states, as well as Scotland, Australia, and Canada.
+They have performed and taught uke workshops all over Utah and other states, as well as Austria, Scotland, Australia, Tahiti and Canada.
 They completed recording a full length album while spending a majority of their 2019 living on the Hawaiian island of O'ahu, which is available on major streaming and purchasing platforms.
 Though the band name changed to The Birdwatchers, their first album is called The Naked Waiters.
 They also have started their second album, with a few singles already released for streaming.

 If a step away from the monotonous and mundane sounds like what’s missing, then perhaps it’s time for a little R&R. The Birdwatchers provide that and more, with a refreshing, unique sound that revolves around ukulele instrumentation and three-part harmonies, and caters to ears and hearts of all ages.
 Far from a gimmick, this talented trio consistently delivers wholesome, authentic, and genuine music, blending classics from a bygone era with modern, charming numbers and unique original tunes.
 Grab a drink, sit back, relax, and prepare to get served.